hovlad/litehtmltopng/README.md

 Please be sure the submodules are fetched, or download them from github and copy into libs subfolder.

+* itehtmlcpp98 and litehtmltopng should be compiled with define LITEHTML_UTF8

 ### Why fork litehtml?

 Used [litehtmlcpp98](https://github.com/hovlad/litehtmlcpp98) because while in fork implemented [cairo_f container](https://github.com/hovlad/litehtmlcpp98/tree/master/containers/cairo_ft) allows minimal commons dependencies for Windows, Linux Embedded, Android and other platforms.